-and a second physical and emotional development modifies teaching according to assessment results.
+physical and emotional development modifies teaching according to assessment results.
 Students are given assessment of the learner. assessment results.
 Students are involved in standards and criteria.
-Students are involved in determining assessment Hinders students' self- The teacher candidate applies determining assessment standards and criteria. assessment process and setting appropriate assessment strategies to standards and criteria before Engages students with self- of personal achievement goals. evaluate and ensure continuous beginning on a task. assessment and set personal Does not use information about intellectual, social, physical and Engages students with self- achievement goals. students' experiences, emotional development of the learner. assessment and setting Uses information about students' strengths, and needs from personal achievement goals experiences, strengths, and various stakeholders. regularly. needs from various Does not use assessment data Uses information about students' stakeholders. to monitor and evaluate experiences, strengths, and Uses assessment data to students' progress. needs from various stakeholders monitor and evaluate students' Does not keep appropriate and prior to lesson planning. progress. accurate records of student Uses assessment data to Keeps appropriate and accurate achievement, and does not monitor and evaluate students' records of student achievement. communicate students' progress progress regularly. and communicates students' to various stakeholders.
+Students are involved in determining assessment standards and criteria.
+Hinders students' self- The teacher candidate applies assessment process and setting appropriate assessment strategies to standards and criteria before Engages students with self- of personal achievement goals. evaluate and ensure continuous aluate and ensure continuous beginning on a task.
+Does not use information about intellectual, social, physical and Engages students with self- achievement goals. students' experiences, emotional development of the learner. assessment and setting Uses information about students' strengths, and needs from personal achievement goals experiences, strengths, and various stakeholders. regularly. needs from various Does not use assessment data Uses information about students' stakeholders. to monitor and evaluate experiences, strengths, and Uses assessment data to students' progress. needs from various stakeholders monitor and evaluate students' Does not keep appropriate and prior to lesson planning. progress. accurate records of student Uses assessment data to Keeps appropriate and accurate achievement, and does not monitor and evaluate students' records of student achievement, communicate students' progress progress regularly. and communicates students' to various stakeholders.
 Keeps appropriate, detailed, and progress to various accurate records of student stakeholders. achievement, and communicates students' progress to various stakeholders.
 Standard Statement IX: Participates in opportunities to Participates in opportunities to Does not participate in Demonstrates Professionalism grow professionally throughout grow professionally. opportunities to grow the school year.
 Reflects on practice and professionally.
-The effective teacher continually Reflects on practice and monitors own teaching activities Does not reflect on practice nor evaluates the effects of his or her monitors own teaching activities and strategies to then make monitors own teaching activities choices and actions and actively and strategies to then make adjustments to meet learners' and strategies, and does not seeks opportunities to grow adjustments to meet learners' needs make adjustments to meet professionally. needs consistently Provides and receives learners' needs Provides, seeks and receives evaluative feedback in a Does not give nor accept The teacher candidate evaluates their evaluative feedback in a professional manner. evaluative feedback in a teaching and seeks opportunities to professional manner.
+The effective teacher continually Reflects on practice and monitors own teaching activities Does not reflect on practice nor evaluates the effects of his or her monitors own teaching activities and strategies to then make monitors own teaching activities choices and actions and actively and strategies to then make adjustments to meet learners' and strategies, and does not seeks opportunities to grow adjustments to meet learners' needs make adjustments to meet professionally. needs consistently Provides and receives learners' needs , Provides, seeks and receives evaluative feedback in a Does not give nor accept The teacher candidate evaluates their evaluative feedback in a professional manner. evaluative feedback in a teaching and seeks opportunities to professional manner.
 Conducts self in an ethical and professional manner. grow professionally.
 Conducts self in an ethical and professional manner.
-Conducts self in an unethical grow protocolonally. professional manner Models honesty, and fairness, and unprofessional manner consistently. and respects individuals and Models dishonesty, bias, and Models honesty, and fairness, laws of the society. disrespects individuals and laws and respects individuals and Demonstrates good work habits. of the society. laws of the society consistently.
+Conducts self in an unethical g.c., p. c. c.c., professional manner Models honesty, and fairness, and unprofessional manner consistently. and respects individuals and Models dishonesty, bias, and Models honesty, and fairness, laws of the society. disrespects individuals and laws and respects individuals and Demonstrates good work habits. of the society. laws of the society consistently.
 Knows current issues and trends Demonstrates poor work habits.
 Demonstrates good work habits in education.
 Is oblivious to current issues and in all aspects of teaching.
 Uses effective listening, conflict trends in education.
-Knows current issues and trends resolution, and group-facilitation skills as a team member. in education and seeks avenues SKIIS as a learn member. to hone teaching skills.
+Knows current issues and trends resolution, and group-facilitation in education and seeks avenues skills as a team member. to hone teaching skills.
+55 do d todiii iiioiiiboii 1 to none teaching skins.
+1 1